 1 Going it alone.
 Nothing beats having a friend along to help motivate you.
 Many clubs use team-building sessions during the winter months for their interclub teams.
 It is always easier to achieve when you have company (the right company!)
 Avoid negative people like the plague.

 2 Cost of hiring a coach, getting lessons, getting fitted for clubs.
 The cost has a huge bearing on all aspects of the golf industry and should be considered carefully before beginning the hike to the summit!

-3 Sky-high expectations, if it were that easy, you would be in Abu Dhabi this week, not just sunning yourself but also playing for obscene amounts of filthy lucre.
+3 Sky-high expectations, if it were that easy, you would be out on Tour this week, not just sunning yourself but also playing for obscene amounts of filthy lucre.
 The wind and rain you hear at your window is your wake up call.
 Temper your expectations accordingly!

 4 No plan in place.
 You have just entered snipers alley — Stone-dead before you start.
 Or the plan is unspecific, unrealistic, based on willpower and not systems.

 5 Giving up too quickly.
 It takes time.
 In my blog on Mastery, I write that; “New becomes old, exciting becomes predictable.
 Mastery requires practice, but the more you practice, the more boring and routine it becomes.
 The bitter irony of practice is repetition and the greatest threat to success is not failure but boredom.
 Habits stop delighting, and the outcome becomes expected.”
 Give yourself plenty of time.

 6 Not believing in yourself, we are hard-wired since prehistoric times to do what is easy.
 You know the what but not the why.
 You must have a compelling reason for improving at golf.
 Long-lasting change is most likely when it is self- motivated and rooted in positive thinking.
 Harvard Medical school.